 scheduling both in-person and virtual meetings with the sponsor/advisor, scheduling in-person

 meetings with Dr. McConomy or the TAs.
+Slack will be used for general file sharing with the sponsor and for matters that do not warrant a full meeting such as general updates and brief questions.
 There is an expectation from group members for a response or acknowledgment of the message being read to a Teams message within 24 hours.
-Group members should check Microsoft Teams and their Outlook email at least twice a day.
+Group members should check Microsoft Teams and their Outlook email at least three times a day.

 Dress Code